 - Understand Data Collection

 - Any data moving between your device and the web can be tracked.
-Many of the tips in this article teach how personal information is collected from unwary individuals and how to stop this from happening to you.
+Many of the tips in this article teach how personal information is collected from unwary individuals and how to stop this from happening to you by staying anonymous.

 - Assess Your Threat Model

 - The privacy needs of each individual are different.
 Analyzing your vulnerabilities and recognizing who might want to take advantage of them makes up your threat model.
 As a high-level executive with trade secrets to protect, your threat model would likely differ from a social media influencer whose audience may include stalkers.
 Your income level, family, geopolitical climate, and even your social status should all be taken into account when assessing your threat model.
-Everyone has different threat models and they can all benefit from being more anonymous online.
+Everyone has different threat models, and they can all benefit from being more anonymous on the internet.

 - Take Advantage of Secure Tools

 - Many people are coming to understand the importance of privacy.
-The tools to help keep you anonymous online grow in number every day.
+The ways to help keep you anonymous on the web grow in number every day.
 Once you’ve assessed a threat model for yourself, choose tools based on your internet habits.
-This includes how you browse the web and what information you need to share or access online.
+This includes how you browse and what information you need to share or access through the web.

 - Learn Secure Internet Habits

 - While on the internet, habitual behaviors can ruin your day before you even realize what you’ve done.
-Even the most secure tools to help hide your identity, location, and activities won’t help if you buy into a scam or share private information on social media.
+Even the most secure tools to help hide your identity, real location, and activities won’t help if you buy into a scam or share private information on social media websites.

-The continuing flood of unscrupulous opportunity seekers online make it increasingly important to know how the internet tools you use work and where your shared data could end up.
+There’s a continuing flood of unscrupulous opportunity seekers on the web.
+This makes it increasingly important to know how the internet search tools you use work.
+You never know where your shared data could end up.

 Best Tips, Tricks, and Tools to Secure Online Privacy